-Crackq is an online distributed GPU-accelerated password cracker designed to help penetration testers and network auditors check for weak passwords.
+Crackq is an online distributed GPU-accelerated password cracker designed to help penetration testers and network auditors identify weak passwords.
 It supports a number of hash types and we are actively adding new algorithms.
+There are no delays associated with manual submissions and payment processing.
+The results are emailed automatically as soon as the hash is processed.

 This is a standard FIFO queue with a maximum size of 10 submissions.